 Below is a list of the most common defenses and counterclaims tenants use to win eviction cases.
 Additional defenses are listed in the Answer form (Booklet 3).

 1. Defenses that May

+a.
 Your Landlord Did Not Terminate Your Tenancy Properly

 to quit, accepted rent without notifying you right away that it is "for use and occupancy only."

 - You paid or offered to pay the landlord the rent you owed within the time allowed by law.

 If any one of these situations applies to you, you should ask a judge to dismiss your case.
-See the section in this chapter on Motion to Dismiss.
+For more information, see the section in this chapter on Motion to Dismiss.
 Make sure you bring all important documents to court to prove your claims, such as the invalid notice to quit and rent receipts or canceled checks to prove you paid your rent.
 If you are successful in having the case dismissed, the landlord must send you a new notice to quit if she still wants you out.

-Your Landlord Has Not Properly Brought the Case
+Properly Brought the Case

 Your landlord must show that she has properly filed the eviction case in court.
 If any of the following is true, you have a defense to the eviction.